taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Agile Project Management with Scrum by Ken Schwaber
 - Succeeding with Agile:Software development using Scrum by Mike Cohn
 - Agile Estimating and Planning by Mike Cohn
-- Lean thinking  banish waste and creat wealth in your corporation by James P.Womack
 - Kanban: Successful Evolutionary Change for Your Technology Business by David J.Anderson
 - User Stories Applied:For Agile Software Development by Mike Cohn
 - User Story Mapping Building Better Products using Agile Software Design by Jeff Patton
 - Manage Your Project Portfolio by Johanna Rothman
-- Rapid Development: Taming Wild Software Schedules by Steve McConnell